Qvin0000/ExileApiPlugins/README.md

     return true;
 }
 ```
+**OnLoad()** Called once for each enabled plugin.
+Called even if plugin is disabled in options, so don't use for loading stuff.

 **OnPluginDestroyForHotReload** called before plugin will be reloaded in memory (after recompilation, etc).
 You can abort own Threads or unsubscribe from some global events here.

 **AreaChange(AreaInstance area)** called after player changed area.